athemelis/obsidian/README-hierarchy.md

 - Use the export list to create tasks for fixing issues
 - Check Missing Pages to identify pages to create

-### 5. **Team Note Template** (Enhanced)
-**Purpose**: Template for creating team pages that automatically show team members.

-**Features**:
-- Auto-populates with institutions and people assigned to the team
+### Note: Team Template
+The **Enhanced Team Note Template** is provided in the artifacts during the setup process but is not a separate file in the vault.
+You can find the template content in the setup artifacts or create your own template using the structure provided.
+The template includes:
+- Auto-populating member lists
-- Shows member counts and statistics
+- Team statistics
-- Displays recent team activity
+- Recent activity tracking
-- Lists members who belong to multiple teams

-**How to use it**:
-1. Create a new note for a team
-2. Copy the template content
-3. Replace `TEAM_TYPE` with the appropriate subcategory
-4. The member lists will auto-populate
+- Multi-team membership display

 ## Current Hierarchy Structure